 In this article, we will share some of the best toys that encourage crawling in babies.
 Additionally, we will look at how you can use these toys to encourage both motor and cognitive development.
 Lastly, we’ll answer some common questions like: What is the normal age for a child to start crawling?
 What is crawling?
 And more about helping babies learn to crawl.
+We even have another article about the best crawling toys for babies!
 Read on to find out more!

 - Crawling FAQ